tachyonics/smockable/Documentation/Smockable.docc/Expectations.md

 }
 ```

-Instead you will need to serial access to any state you want to use within your mock-
+Instead you will need to serial access to any state you want to use within your mock.
+If the mocked functions are async,
+one option is to use actor-

 ```swift
 actor LastCity {